denismurphy/oxidation/README.md

 # 🦀 Oxidation

-Learning Rust!

-## What's This All About?

-Oxidation is a collection of code snippets and examples that I've created while learning rust programming language.
+Oxidation is a collection of code snippets and examples that I've created while learning Rust.

-Think of it as a place where I experiment, make mistakes, and gradually more proficient with Rust and it idioms.

-## 🎯 Project Goals

-1. Learning Rust
-2. Experiment

-## 🗂 What's Inside?
+## 🌟 Features

 - **Basic**: Simple code snippets demonstrating Rust fundamentals
 - **Advanced**: More complex concepts like closures, generics, and lifetimes